pmq20/node-packer/node/doc/api/async_hooks.md

 The `before` callback will be called 0 to N times.
-The `before` callback will typically be called 0 times if the asynchronous operation was cancelled or for example if no connections are received by a TCP server.
-Asynchronous like the TCP server will typically call the `before` callback multiple times, while other operations like `fs.open()` will only call it once.
+The `before` callback will typically be called 0 times if the asynchronous operation was cancelled or, for example, if no connections are received by a TCP server.
+Persistent asynchronous resources like a TCP server will typically call the `before` callback multiple times, while other operations like `fs.open()` will call it only once.

 ##### `after(asyncId)`